Identification of Average Responses with Endogenous Controls: Introduction

-As a concrete example, let's consider a linear triangular model relating the individual wage with school attendance.
-In an influential paper that studies the causal impact of compulsory school attendance on earnings, \cite{angrist1991does} use quarter of birth as an instrument for educational attainment in wage equations, based on the observation that school-entry requirement and the compulsory schooling laws compel students born in the end of the year to attend school longer than students born in other months.
-Suppose we include the parents' income as control due to the consideration that students from high-income families can afford more years of schooling and have social resources positively correlated with earnings and yet not accessible to students from low-income families.
-It is also possible that parents' income could affect the quarter of birth of the child, so the inclusion of the control also makes the exogeneity assumption for the \textit{IV} more likely to hold.
+\begin{example} Consider a linear triangular model relating the individual wage to school attendance.
+In an influential paper that studies the causal impact of compulsory school attendance on earnings, \cite{angrist1991does} use quarter of birth (\textit{qbirth}) as an instrument for educational attainment (\textit{totaledu}) in wage equations, based on the observation that school-entry requirement and the compulsory schooling laws compel students born in the end of the year to attend school longer than students born in other months.
+However, this approach is subject to critique that \textit{qbirth} may not be truly exogenous because, for example, the family income level could affect conception planning\footnote{For example, high-income households may have more control and flexibility on conception timing to deliberately avoid late birth for better schooling planning.}, which in turn affects birth.
+Therefore, researchers may consider including the parents' income (\textit{parinc}) as a control.
 The heuristic model can be specified as follows:

-However, parents' income is likely to be correlated with unobservable determinants of earnings and schooling such as certain privileges and abilities of the family.
-Therefore, \textit{IV} or \textit{2SLS} estimation does not yield a consistent estimate for the parameters in this model, as discussed above.
-Nevertheless, $\tau$ is still identified nonparametrically as long as the usual restrictions for $IV$ hold and the measurable separability assumption is justified. \\